Royswastik-code/MyShoppingList_App/README.md

+📱 Shopping List App
-A simple Shopping List app built as my first Android Studio project.
-Users can add items with names, quantities, and delivery addresses.
-This project showcases my understanding of basic Android development, user input handling, and UI design.
+A beginner-friendly Android app developed as my first project in Android Studio.
+It lets users add shopping items with names, quantities, and delivery addresses.
+Built to explore Android fundamentals like UI design, user input handling, and basic data storage.